zxc479773533/LetMeSeeSee/README.md

 2019-03-07: Release version 1.2, we have finished all the work so this fantastic tool could be put in practical use.

 2019-03-15: Release version 1.4, add password verification

+2019-06-09: Release version 1.4.1, remove regex and make it adapt to the build environment of gcc4.8.5.